Our Approach

 Climate Change

-Tacora is fully committed to reducing emissions to mitigate climate change impacts of our operations.
-This begins by setting practical, science-based targets to hold ourselves accountable in reaching our goals.
-We are proactively developing a long-term emissions reduction strategy to ensure a 12% reduction in GHG emission intensity (compared to 2022-2024 average performance) by 2027.
+Tacora is fully committed to reducing emissions to mitigate the climate change impacts of its operations.
+This commitment begins with setting practical, science-based targets to ensure accountability in achieving these goals.
+Tacora is proactively developing a long-term emissions reduction strategy aimed at achieving a 12% reduction in GHG emission intensity.
+The calculated GHG emissions intensity in 2023 demonstrated a 13% reduction from stationary combustion and electricity generation and an 11% reduction from mobile transportation and blasting, compared to 2022 levels.

 The path to measurable emission reductions is defined by:

-- Identifying areas where mitigative measures are impactful and feasible;
+• Identifying areas where mitigative measures are impactful and feasible;Ā

-- Pursuing opportunities and technology that improve efficiencies as well as reduce energy consumption and GHG emissions;
+• Pursuing opportunities and technology that improve efficiencies as well as reduce energy consumption and GHG emissions;Ā

-- Collaborating internally and externally on policies and regulations; and
+• Collaborating internally and externally on policies and regulations; andĀ

 Industrial Hygiene